lancasja/post-capitalism/README.md

 ## Development

+Run `node -v` to check if you have [node.js](https://nodejs.org/en/) installed.
+If not download and install it, then you might want to restart your computer.

-Open a terminal and run `npm start:dev`
+Open a terminal and run:

+1. `npm i` to install dependencies
+2. `npm start:dev` to start server and load browser

+The main file to edit is `index.js`.

+If everything is working you'll see a green square on the screen.